We Are Unable To Waive Any Of The Below Requirements

 One semester of English Composition (3 SCH)

 *Up to three of the prerequisite courses can be pending completion by time of application.
-Additionally, beyond the prerequisite courses, applicants can still be completing other courses leading to their bachelors degree but must have all courses completed prior to matriculation.
-Applicants must document that they are enrolled to complete any outstanding courses in their application.
+If applying after December, applicants must be enrolled in any remaining courses to ensure completion of all course prerequisites prior to matriculation.
+Beyond the prerequisite courses, applicants can still be completing other courses leading to their bachelors degree but must have all courses completed prior to matriculation.
 Additionally, if accepted conditionally into the program, candidates with outstanding courses must receive a minimum passing grade of "C" or better and a combined cumulative GPA for all outstanding courses of 3.0 or higher.
 If only one course is remaining, that course grade must be a "B" or better to meet the 'cumulative GPA requirement for outstanding courses'.

 We do not offer advanced placement or waive any